 The largest quantity of offshore material (~14.2 MCY) would come from the Old ODMDS (Table 3.5).
 The former MCH dredged material disposal facility is located just inside the 3-nautical mile OCS line in state waters along the northeast boundary of the current MCH ODMDS.
 The material proposed for placement is contained in a single large mound that has formed over time from the coalescence of numerous smaller deposits (Figure 3.7).
 The current ODMDS contains ~6.8 MCY of beach compatible material that is proposed for placement under Alternative 3.
 The current ODMDS dredged material disposal facility is located just seaward of the 3-mile OCS line in federal waters.
 The material proposed for placement is distributed among various separate disposal mounds in the northern third of the ODMDS (Figure 3.8, Table 3.5).
 The northern third of the facility is reserved for the disposal of coarse-grained beach compatible dredged material.
-Several of the mounds are identified as contingency borrow mounds and therefore do not have available vibracore data.
-However, additional vibracores would be collected at these mounds and verified for compatibility before use for beach nourishment.

 Area Y is estimated to contain ~1.5 MCY of beach compatible sediment.
 Area Y is located inside the 3-nautical mile OCS line in state waters off the west end of Bogue Banks.
 The material proposed for placement is confined to two small areas in the northeast and southwest corners of Area Y (Figure 3.9, Table 3.5).
-The available volumes presented in Table 3.5 do not account for losses during the dredging/placement process; however, historical sand placement projects on Bogue Banks have consistently had relatively low loss rates of less than five percent.
+The available volumes presented in Table 3.5 do not account for losses during the dredging/placement process; however, historical sand placement projects on Boque Banks have consistently had relatively low loss rates of less than five percent.
 The recent Post-Irene project involving sand extraction from the ODMDS had a loss rate of less than one percent.
-Although low loss rates are expected, it is conservatively assumed that up to ten percent of the available volume could be lost during the dredging process.
+Although low loss rates are expected, it is conservatively assumed that up to tem percent of the available volume could be lost during the dredging process.